 Though reluctant, we are about to leave the marvelous Yosemite.
 On the way back, the sun still shines.
 The fields, the orchards and the golden meadow seem as if they are beckoning us to visit again.
 We will never forget this summer when we spent two days and a night enjoying the tranquility of a paradise detached and surrounded by mountains and forests.

 We will also remember the evening when we returned to our dorm with the rosy twilight pouring down onto our youthful faces.
 In Berkeley, this unfamiliar yet friendly place lit up with all the warm downtown street lights as well as glowing windows of stores and houses.
 We will continue to seek for something that can be used to build our dreams in the future, not just the natural beauty at Yosemite.

-Overall, if any of you are interested in landscape of Yosemite National Park, here are some tips.
+Overall, if any of you are interested in the landscape of Yosemite National Park, here are some tips:

 First, inform your family members, friends, teachers, or anyone concerned about your whereabouts.
-Yosemite is a detached paradise, which means it sometimes has no signals for phones calls and/or internet connection!
+Yosemite is a detached paradise, which means it sometimes has no phone signal for calls and/or internet connection!
 Tell them everything beforehand or they could get very worried.

 Second, bring books, cards, or any off-line time killers.
 For those of you who are “network addicts”, you don’t want to spend a boring night in a disconnected environment, do you?

-Third, bring swimming suits and waterproof gadgets or clothing - alternative clothing helps too.
+Third, bring swimming suits and waterproof gadgets or clothing – alternative clothing helps too.
 Yosemite is famous for its waterfalls and creeks.
-There are many chances to safely swim, raft, or simply just get wet from getting too close to the mist around waterfalls.
-Thus having these things at hand will ensure a more joyful trip.
+There are many chances to safely swim, raft or simply just get wet from getting too close to the mist around waterfalls.
+So having these things at hand will ensure a more joyful trip.
 Also, DO NOT violate rules or ignore safety instructions!

-Last, wear SUNCREEN!
-Don’t let the ultraviolet light hurt your delicate skin!
+Lastly, wear sunscreen!
+Don’t let the ultraviolet light hurt your delicate skin.
 This is extremely important especially in the mountain area.